mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### mtlynch.io (this blog)

-One of my the changes I made this year was thinking more strategically about my blog.
-I can use it to bring attention to my projects.
+One of my the changes I made to the blog this year was thinking more strategically about topics.

-The big insight I had is that I need a plan to share my blog posts before I write them.
-In 2019, I wrote so many blog posts with the attitude of, "This is what's top of mind right now, so I'm going to write it and see what happens."
-Sometimes they'd find an audience, but more often they wouldn't.
+Before 2020, I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
+Sometimes the post would find an audience, but more often it wouldn't.

-For example, my post, "Hiring Content Writers: A Guide for Small Businesses."
-That's my longest-ever post.
-It took me about three months to write.
-It's also one of my least popular.
-And it's frustrating because when I find people on reddit asking how to hire a content writer, I share the article and they thank me profusely and say it's exactly what they needed.
-The problem is that I can't reach communities of people trying to hire content writers.
-Communities around starting businesses are extremely defensive against people pushing low-quality snake oil content that you can't really reach a critical mass of people.

-I realized I needed to come up with a plan for finding an audience before I wrote the post.
-If I had no way of reaching an audience, don't write the post.
+Now, I think about sharing the article before I write it.
+Would this do well on reddit?
+Would Hacker News find this interesting?
+Is this a topic people ever Google?

-Every article except one reached the front page of Hacker News, and four of them reached the #1 slot.
+That change made a huge difference in my readership.
+Looking at the number of readers each article attracts the first week after publication, the median went from XX in 2019 to XX in 2020.
+All but one of my blog posts reached the front page of Hacker News, and four of them reached the #1 slot.

 ### Hit the Front Page of Hacker News

-I gave a talk at my peer mentorship group called "How to be a Sort of Successful Software Blogger."
+In XX, I gave a talk to my peer mentorship group called "How to be a Sort of Successful Software Blogger."
+The talk covered the best tips I'd learned about blogging in the past few years.

  I liked writing it, but as I mentioned above, I didn't have anywhere to share it.

 ## Lessons learned

 ### Success in one area leads to success elsewhere

+People are more interested in what I post on Twitter and .
+And then because of that, when I send people cold emails, they're more interested in talking to me because

+I was always a little resentful of other indie developers who get attention by boasting about revenue without doing any real introspection or sharing anything useful.
+Time and again, I'd see people cheer on a post that was basically, "Wow, I spent two hours putting up a landing page, went to sleep, and woke up to find $20k in pre-orders!
+Go me!"
+It felt like

+Now that I'm earning more money, I feel like my suspicions are confirmed.
+It's so much easier to attract people to content about your business when you're making money.
+My retrospectives, which people were never that excited about before, suddenly get a lot of attention on Twitter and reddit even though nothing has changed except for the numbers.

 I noticed that once I started talking about earning money, people became more interested in following me on Facebook.
 I write monthly retrospectives, and I used to post them occasionally to the /r/SideProject subreddit, but once my revenue reached $10k, people would get excited about them.
 Even when the retrospective was me saying how I did a bad job that month and neglected my business, people were still excited that my revenues grew.

-### The first $1k is harder than the next $9k
+### The first $1,000 is harder than the next $9,000

-I thought the next step would be to find a product that generates $1k/month in revenue, and then it would be another order of magnitude to reach $10k.

-I felt like I was neglecting the business, and it nevertheless grew by 25% to $15k in revenue.

-TinyPilot feels like it's growing on its own.
+The first two and a half years of working on my own, I was grinding away to grow my little businesses.
+Last year, Cory Zue inspired me to take bigger swings and go for something that earned serious money from the start rather than try to monetize my businesses $0.01 per unique visitor at a time.

+I thought earning $10,000 per month would be an order of magnitude harder than earning $1,000, but it's significantly easier.
+TinyPilot feels like it just grows on its own.
+Maybe that's an illusion because I am thinking strategically about how to develop the product, but it feels like it has this momentum of its own.

 ### There's no shame in seeking product-founder fit